-Culinaria China: A Celebration of Food and Tradition, written by Katrin Schlotter and Elke Spielmanns-Rome, features the vast regional cuisine of China with a collection of some of the most unique and delicious recipes the country has to offer in 379 pages.
-Well-known favorites such as Hot and Sour Soup, Red-Cooked Pork Belly, Lionhead Meatballs, Beggar’s Chicken, Sweet and Sour Pork, Tomatoes with Eggs, and Mapo Doufu sit alongside more unique offerings like Huangshan Snails, Jasmine-Scented Eggs, Roast Pigeons, Stuffed Eggplants, and Dunhuang-Style Kebab with Flat Bread.
+Culinaria China: A Celebration of Food and Tradition, written by Katrin Schlotter and Elke Spielmanns-Rome, features the vast regional cuisine of China with a collection spanning over 379 pages.
+Well-known favorites such as Hot and Sour Soup, Red-Cooked Pork Belly, and Sweet and Sour Pork sit alongside more unique offerings like Huangshan Snails, Roast Pigeons, and Dunhuang-Style Kebab with Flat Bread.
+I will also be sharing a recipe for Coconut Pudding following the review.

 The chapters are divided based on region: Beijing, Shandong, Jiangsu, Shanghai, Anhui, Zhejiang, Fujian, Guangdong, Hong Kong, Macau, Yunnan, Hunan, Sichuan, Gansu, Xinjiang, Inner Mongolia, and Heilongjiang.